ShanLu1984/MNIST-Database-Classification/README.md

 # MNIST Database Classification

 ### Introduction
+Image classification and recognition is an important machine learning task that can be used in variety of applications.
+Feature engineering is a fundamental step for image classification algorithms.
+Our second project proposed a new feature for image understanding and classification.
+Based on the theory of diffusion on graph, we extracted a time series from the graph as a new image feature.
+The feature is robust to rotation/scaling/mutation of images.
+We use K-nearest-neighbor (knn), logistic regression and SVM to classify images in MINIST (MNIST: a database of handwritten digits, a standard image retrieval/classification benchmarks) to test the performance of the new feature.
+The classification error rate with our proposed feature and the combination of other key features of image achieved a decreasing by 5.4% comparing to the results without new feature.
+Two papers were published in ICIP, 2014 (http://ieeexplore.ieee.org/document/7025411/) and 2016 (http://ieeexplore.ieee.org/document/7532316/).
+Github: https://github.com/ShanLu1984/MNIST-Database-Classification.

 * About the database:
  MNIST is a database of handwritten digits, available from this website http://yann.lecun.com/exdb/mnist/.
 It contains a training group of 60, 000 images and a testing group of 10, 000 images.
 One property of this dataset is that all the images are hand written digits with standard size and contrast, which is very "similar" already.